joemaddalone/joemaddalone/src/content/ollama/index.md

 const ollama = new Ollama({
   baseUrl: "http://localhost:11434",
-  model: "llama2"
+  model: "mistral" // using the mistral LLM.
 });

-const question = "What color is the house at 6353 Juan Tabo?" const res = await ollama.call();
+const question = "What color is the house at 6353 Juan Tabo Blvd?" const res = await ollama.call();
 console.log(res)